Skip to content Skip to footer

 About the Program

-Yotzrim Atid is a national program for civic education for democracy in teacher training.
-The program operates from the understanding that the training of educators is a central arena for shaping civic responsibility and strengthening a shared democratic culture, and that teachers play a significant role in shaping Israeli society.
+Yotzrim Atid is a national program promoting civic education for democracy in teacher education settings.
+The program is based on the understanding that teacher education is a central arena for shaping civic responsibility and strengthening a shared democratic culture, and that teachers play a significant role in shaping Israeli society.

-Yotzrim Atid was established following the events of October 7th 2023, by Dr. Vered Resnick and Dr. Yael Golan within the framework of the Mandel Program for Academic Leadership.
-Against the backdrop of a profound crisis in Israeli society and the recognition of education’s power to promote democratic culture, the program creates a systemic response for developing professional-civic identity in teacher training.
+Yotzrim Atid was established following the events of October 7 by Dr. Vered Resnick and Dr. Yael Golan, as part of the Mandel Program for Academic Leadership in Teacher Education.
+Against the backdrop of the profound crisis in Israeli society and the recognition of the power of education to promote democratic culture, the program provides a systemic approach to developing professional-civic identity in teacher education.

-The program operates within a broad inter-institutional partnership, integrating academic learning, cross-cultural encounters, and civic-educational action.
-It is anchored in an approach of critical hope — a concept that connects the recognition of reality as it is with the belief in our ability to change it through education and action.
+The program operates as a broad inter-institutional partnership, integrating academic learning, intercultural encounters, and civic-educational action.
+It is rooted in an approach of critical hope—a concept that bridges recognition of reality as it is with the belief in our ability to change it through education and action.
 Thus, the program connects knowledge, professional identity, and practice.

 Guiding Principles of Yotzrim Atid

-The guiding principles of Yotzrim Atid define how democratic values, civic identity, and educational action meet during the teacher training process.
-Through learning, experimentation, and field action, the program develops the ability among educators to act in the civic arena as part of their professional role.
-These principles accompany all learning, training, and action processes in the program, translating a broad democratic vision into daily educational practice.
+The guiding principles of Yotzrim Atid define how democratic values, civic identity, and educational action come together during the teacher education process.
+Through learning, experimentation, and field action, the program develops educators’ ability to be active in the civic arena as part of their professional role.
+These principles guide all the learning, training, and action processes in the program, translating a broad democratic vision into daily educational practice.

 Hope-Based Education

-Hope as a motor for sustained civic action
+Hope as a driver of sustained civic action

-Hope-based education constitutes the driving dimension of the program.
-The program addresses states of burnout, despair, and civic helplessness, working to strengthen efficacy, responsibility, and initiative.
-In the program’s view, hope is the ability to act even under conditions of uncertainty and complexity.
+Hope-based education is at the heart of Yotzrim Atid.
+The program addresses burnout, despair, and civic helplessness among teachers, working to strengthen efficacy, responsibility, and initiative.
+We define hope as the ability to act even under conditions of uncertainty and complexity.
 Through learning, research, and field action, participants develop a sense of civic and professional agency, formulate a vision of a possible democratic future, and take proactive steps to strengthen democratic culture in Israel.

 Action-Based Connection